rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

     *** IF **IN** Tenanted Mode AND NOT ``pre-authorized``, THEN only roles with no associated tenant or an associated tenant matching the tenant extracted from the request will be forwarded.

-The following headers are added for use by the <<rate-limiting.adoc#, Rate Limiting filter>>:
+The following headers are added for use by the :doc:`rate-limiting`:

 * ``X-PP-User`` - Identifies user name. (ex. "jjenkins")
 * ``X-PP-Groups`` - Identifies groups. (ex. "admin", "user")